SynApps/trackman/README.md

 # Trackman
 Trackman is a Heroku add-on that hosts your maintenance pages and their assets outside your app (S3).
-You keep them versioned in the comfort of your project and Trackman syncs them to s3 when you deploy.
+You keep them within your project and Trackman syncs them to S3 when you deploy.

 Works out of the box for Ruby(1.8.7 and 1.9.3) on
 * Rails 2.3